superZ678/OV-FGHAD/README.md

 **2025.04.29**

 - The paper "Open-Vocabulary Fine-Grained Hand Action Detection" has been accepted by the 34th International Joint Conference on Artificial Intelligence (IJCAI-25).
-We will release the related code soon.
+We will release the related code soon and provide the Appendix in the official repository.

 ## :rocket: Introduction